 Fusarium head blight (FHB) of barley continues to be a serious problem for producers in the Northern Great Plains.
-Barley production in the Dakotas and Minnesota has declined steadily since the early 1990's and this can be attributed to, at least in part, the re-emergence of Fusarium head blight.
-Of particular importance to barley production is the accumulation of deoxynivalenol (DON) in the grain.
-Models exist for predicting disease development in wheat, however they are not effective for DON in barley.
+Barley production in the Dakotas and Minnesota has declined drastically since 1993 and this can be attributed to, at least in part, a single disease of Fusarium head blight.
+The disease impacts barley production by affecting both grain yield due to less gain filling and seed weight and the accumulation of deoxynivalenol (DON) in the grain.
+Accumulation of DON in malting barley not only is human health risk, but also make difficult to make beer due gushing problem.
+Models exist for predicting disease development in wheat, however they are not effective for FHB development and DON production in barley.
 We are addressing this issue by developing and validating models for forecasting systems that can predict disease and/or DON accumulation in malting barley.
 The information provided by this model will offer extension specialists, consultants, and producers the information required to make effective management decisions or recommendations.

 The objectives of the proposed research were to 1) contribute to the development of an experimental database containing information on cultural practices, weather, and resulting field disease and mycotoxin levels for barley and 2) validate and refine the models for FHB and DON accumulation in barley.
 Objective 1 was conducted at South Dakota State University.
 Plots were planted at 8 locations throughout the state of South Dakota and the environment monitored at each location during the growing season.
 Field ratings of disease were taken and DON concentration in the grain was quantified.
-For objective 2, predicted risk was calculated at all locations using the 2-dimensional Weibull model developed from the six growing seasons prior to 2011.
+In 2012, barley field plots at 6 locations across the state were established and rated for FHB development.
+The disease was not observed, except on few infected heads at a couple of locations, at all 6 locations, and it might be due to warm and dry weather conditions at heading through late milk.
+For objective 2, predicted risk was calculated at all locations using the 2-dimensional Weibull model developed from the six growing seasons prior to 2012.
 This was then compared with the observed risk to estimate the model efficiency.